 It’s amazing how often home educators are asked about socialisation.
 Click here for more information on discussing socialisation with concerned family and friends.

 Yes!
 Lots of home educated children go on to do NCEA or other high school level qualifications, and to university.
+They can present a portfolio of learning, do a bridging course, go through an interview process or even do traditional qualifications such as NCEA, GCSE or the American SAT.
 There are many options, read more about qualifications here.

 The first year is the hardest, many families don’t continue after the first year (which is a pity as it gets easier after that!).
 Here are some great tips: